open-component-model/ocm-website/content/en/docs/guides/complex-component-structure-deployment.md

 **Object Status**:

-Many of the objects will have a status with the most recent error on them.
+Many of the objects have a status with the most recent error on them.
 The relevant objects in this case are the `FluxDeployer` and the `OCIRepository` objects.
 Make sure they have successful statuses.

 ```